kikiutils/node-fs-extra/README.md

 ## Prerequisites

-This package requires NodeJS (version 16 or later) and NPM or other package manager.
+This package requires NodeJS (version 16 or later) and NPM, though other package managers can also be used.

 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.